watson-developer-cloud/discovery-starter-kit/README.md

 ### Discovery Starter Kit [![Build Status](https://api.travis-ci.org/watson-developer-cloud/discovery-starter-kit.svg)](https://travis-ci.org/watson-developer-cloud/discovery-starter-kit)

-A repo containing the basics for setting up one of the watson developer cloud SDKs with a use case
+A repo containing the basics for setting up one of the watson developer cloud SDKs with a Q&A use case

 ### Knowledge Base Search